yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - [x] **NEW**: Update functionality with existence checks
 - [x] **NEW**: Slug availability check with efficient queries
 - [x] **NEW**: My blog post endpoint with authorization
+- [x] **NEW**: Frontend API integration with real backend calls
 - [ ] Comprehensive test coverage
 - [ ] Error handling implemented
 - [ ] User acceptance testing

 ## Conclusion

-The Blog Post Management feature has made significant progress with all core backend API endpoints now fully implemented following DDD patterns.
+The Blog Post Management feature has made significant progress with all core backend API endpoints and frontend integrations now fully implemented following DDD patterns.
 The CMS interface is complete, and the core functionality is working.
-The next phase should focus on completing the frontend integration and CMS list interface to make the feature fully functional for production use.
+The next phase should focus on completing the CMS list interface and frontend polish to make the feature fully functional for production use.